rainbowdashlabs/sql-java/docs/02/database_creation.md

 work with it.

 Make sure that you are connected to your RDBMS.
-Use a ssh tunnel like I showed you in the [setup](../01/setup.md) ppage when you are connection to a remote database.
+Use a ssh tunnel like I showed you in the [setup](../01/setup.md) page when you are connection to a remote database.

 Database creation is actually very simple on all our databases.